Leszek-Sieminski/pagespeedParseR/README.md

 * [Usage](#usage)

 ## What is Google Pagespeed Insights?
-It's an online tool that identifies performance issues for a given URL and provides suggestions and optimizations.
+Google Pagespeed is an online tool that identifies performance issues for a given URL and provides suggestions and optimizations.
+See [more details](https://developers.google.com/speed/pagespeed/insights/?hl=pl).

+Google Lighthouse is another tool for webdevelopers that helps in fixing page performance.
+It was recently featured in Pagespeed API (version 5).
+You can try it via Chrome browser, see [more details](https://developers.google.com/web/tools/lighthouse/).

 ## Other Pagespeed packages in R
 There are other R packages for Pagespeed that I find very valuable: